GetCraft/Security-Policy/README.md

 ## 4. Policy

 The development, implementation, and execution of a Security Response Plan \(SRP\) are the primary responsibility of the specific business unit for whom the SRP is being developed in cooperation with the DevSecOps Team.
 Business units are expected to properly facilitate the SRP for applicable to the service or products they are held accountable for.
-The business unit security coordinator or champion is further expected to work with the &lt;organizational information security unit&gt; in the development and maintenance of a Security Response Plan.
+The business unit security coordinator or champion is further expected to work with the GetCraft DevSecOps unit in the development and maintenance of a Security Response Plan.

 ### 4.1 Service or Product Description